realpython/python-guide/docs/writing/structure.rst

     # bar() is decorated

-Using this mechanism is useful for separating concerns and avoiding external un-related logic to 'pollute' the core logic of the function or method.
-A good example of a functionality that is better handled with decoration is memoization or caching: you want to store the results of an expensive function in a table and use them directly instead of recomputing them when they have already been computed.
+Using this mechanism is useful for separating concerns and avoiding external un-related logic 'polluting' the core logic of the function or method.
+A good example of a piece of functionality that is better handled with decoration is memoization or caching: you want to store the results of an expensive function in a table and use them directly instead of recomputing them when they have already been computed.
 This is clearly not part